Are you searching for post partum depression treatment and causes? There are several causes for this type of depression.

-Women who are planning to breastfeed should be aware that small amounts of post partum depression medication pass into the breast milk.
+Women who are planning to breastfeed should be aware that small amounts of post partum depression medications will likely pass into the breast milk.

-New moms experiencing post partum depression should make sure they exercise moderately.
-Maintaining a healthy weight is recommended - exercise is also known to improve your mood, your brain chemistry, increases the production of serotonin plus dopamine and it also boosts your immune system which helps protect you and your baby from infectious diseases.
+New moms experiencing this type of depression should make sure they exercise moderately.
+Maintaining a healthy weight is recommended – exercise is also known to improve your mood, your brain chemistry, increases the production of serotonin plus dopamine and it also boosts your immune system which helps protect you and your baby from infectious diseases.

-Taking a high quality broad-spectrum nutritional women's vitamin supplement plus Omega-3 fatty acids will help you with post partum depression causes and supports post partum depression treatment.
+Taking a high quality broad-spectrum nutritional women’s vitamin supplement plus Omega-3 fatty acids can help during this time.
 These supplements should be taken on a regular basis to help ensure that your body has enough of the nutrients needed to perform and function the way it is supposed to.

 Books about post partum depression treatment and post partum depression causes.